CinderBlocc/CinematicsBuddyMaxscript/README.md

 # CinematicsBuddyMaxscript
-Repo for Maxscript segment of CinematicsBuddy
+Repo for Maxscript segment of the [complete CinematicsBuddy repo](https://github.com/CinderBlocc/CinematicsBuddy).